IAVA | September 8, 2017

 The downfall of the 2014 policy was that it only identified PTSD as a mental health injury that granted liberal consideration.
 This meant that there was confusion and discrepancy throughout DoD on how they were handling other mental health injuries, from traumatic brain injury to sexual assault to other mental health injuries.

-Last week, DoD clarified the policy, extending liberal consideration to veterans with service-connected mental health injuries beyond just PTSD and to victims of military sexual trauma.
+in 2017, DoD clarified the policy, extending liberal consideration to veterans with service-connected mental health injuries beyond just PTSD and to victims of military sexual trauma.

 While the policy clarification provided by DoD is certainly a step in the right direction, there are still hurdles ahead.
 The review process takes about a year on average and the burden of evidence and responsibility to begin the process remains on the veteran.
 IAVA will continue to push DoD and the Department of Veterans Affairs to continue to improve the review process and services available to OTH discharged veterans.

 Let’s end where we began: mental health.
 So often OTH discharges are a result of mental health injuries.
 If you or someone you know is struggling with mental health, help is available.
 September is Suicide Prevention Month and the Department of Veterans Affairs wants to #BeThere.
 Find additional resources on how to access support or be an ally here.